NATIONAL YOUTH LEADERSHIP TRAINING

 The purpose of NYLT is to support the Unit Adult’s training of the youth leaders.
 The objectives of the course are to:

 - Relate these skills to leading in their unit

 - Instill knowledge and confidence to run the unit program

-- Enhance relationship between the Scout and the unit
+- Enhance the relationship between the Scout and their unit

 - Share ideas and experiences with other Scouts